Worms Can Recycle Your Garbage

 These days, Rhonda Sherman, an expert in solid waste management with NC State Extension, is something of worm royalty.
 Over the past 25 years, she’s established herself as one of the foremost authorities on vermicomposting.

-Dig in with Sherman and the Homegrown team as we show you how to set up a worm bin and vermicompost your food leftovers in our latest In the Garden segment – enjoy the video and subscribe to our monthly digest so you don’t miss anything!
+Dig in with Sherman as she shows you how to set up a worm bin and vermicompost your food leftovers in this Homegrown In the Garden segment.
+Subscribe to our video digest to get all of the latest expert gardening tips!

 Hungry for More?